transmute-industries/did-core/packages/data-model/README.md

 // delete didDocObject['@context'];
 // const pureJson = JSON.stringify(didDocObject);
 // NOTE that JSON.stringify does not produce cannonical representations of JSON...

+// If you do support linked data, this compressed CBOR representation is the smallest currently supported CBOR representation. const didDocAsCompressedLinkedData: Buffer = didDoc.toCBOR( 'ZLIB_URDNA2015_CBOR'
+);
 ```

 #### Compact Representations